What are ISRC codes, and how to find ISRC Code for a song

 When uploading music to streaming platforms you're entering an agreement.

-You're giving them your contents.
+You're giving them your content.

 In return, your account will obtain payments - depending on how many streams it generates.